Insight/Assets Discovery step by step

 Starting Assets Discovery v 7.0.0 release, We have introduced (Microsoft Installer) installers for Discovery, making it effortless to install and update the Discovery Tool and Agent.
 Simply download and use the MSI installers to install the discovery.

-Once you get the Discovery tool zip file, extract it and open a Powershell terminal from the same directory:
+Once you get the Discovery tool zip file, extract it and open a PowerShell terminal from the same directory:

 Enter your password.
 If this is the first time you have used Assets Discovery you will be asked to enter and confirm a new password.
 This password must contain at least 8 characters including at least one uppercase, one lowercase, one numeric, and one non-alphanumeric (symbol) character.